20tab/twentytab-gmaps-places/README.md

     >>> example_place.location.country_item.geometry_bounds
     '{"northeast": {"lat": 47.092, "lng": 18.5205015}, "southwest": {"lat": 35.4929201, "lng": 6.6267201}}'
     ```
-    ..and so on.
-Check all attributes, properties and methods available directly on the model.
+    Check the model definition for all the available attributes, properties, methods.

-7. The app includes the useful 'flags' sprite and css (http://flag-sprites.com/), so you can automatically generate flags easily (or just use **country_code** in your custom flags tool)
+7. The app includes sprite and css to easily generate flags (http://flag-sprites.com/) otherwise the **country_code** attribute can be used in a custom flags tool.

     your_template.html
     ```django